sthiede/Comparative_Genomics/day1_morning/README.md

 Note: You will learn creating reference databases in our afternoon session.

 >i.
-Lets run fastq_screen command on sample fastq_screen.fastq.gz
+Lets run fastq_screen on fastq_screen.fastq.gz

 ```

 fastq_screen --subset 1000 --force --outdir ./ --aligner bowtie2 fastq_screen.fastq.gz

 Note: We will screen only a subset of fastq reads against reference databases.
-To screen all the reads in fastq file, change the subset argument to --subset 0
+To screen all the reads, change the subset argument to --subset 0

 ```